 To avoid these pitfalls, here are some recommendations:

-- Make sure you have a partner or professional coach to monitor your form and technique during testing.
+- Make sure you have a partner or professional coach to monitor your form and technique during the tests.

-- Prepare adequately before each testing session to avoid injury.
+- Prepare properly before each testing session to avoid injuries.

-- Opt for an indirect calculation method to prevent any risk associated with a maximum attempt, especially for beginners.
+- Opt for an indirect calculation method to prevent any risks associated with a maximum attempt, especially for beginners.

 Fortunately, today there are several tools that make it easier to calculate your 1RM without excessive physical effort:

-- Mobile apps designed to keep track of your performance and estimate your 1RM.
+- Mobile apps designed to track your performance and estimate your 1RM.

 - Online calculators that use different formulas to refine the results.